Sparvriend/Master-Thesis/README.md

 ### test_augmentation.py

 test_augmentation.py can be used to get performance results for each augmentation method used for training the models, one by one.
 It does not take inputs, and takes about 1 hour and a half to run on a RTX 3080.
 It creates directories for each augmentation type and prints a results.txt file in each directory with an averaged accuracy result per augmentation type.

-### data_processing.py

-data_processing.py can be used to get data from a folder called "NTZ_filter_label_data" and divides it up into classes with training, validation and testing data.